NetOpsCommunity/imc-scripts/adapters/ICC/Cisco/README.txt

-These adapters are based upon the adapters written by HP, and shipped with 5.2 Patch (E0401P05)
+These adapters are based upon the adapters written by HP, and shipped with 7.0 Patch 1 (E0102L03)

 Only these files included here have been changed.
 All others are left at default.

+You should install IMC 7.0 Patch 1 before making these modifications

+adapter-index.xml has been updated to support more Cisco devices - e.g. the 2960S.
+If you are having problems with these devices, upload this new adapter-index.xml, restart IMC, and re-synchronize the devices.

 The CiscoIOSGeneric adapter has been modified to strip out "ntp clock-period" from the stored backup files.